kimjoar/nk-sandbox/README.md

 ## Plugin (class: `KibanaPlugin`)

 - `constructor`: All plugins are created when Kibana starts up
-- `willUpdate`: Receiving new props, e.g. if core or plugins state has changed
+- `willUpdate(nextProps)`: Before new props, e.g. if core or plugins state
-- `didUpdate`: After new props
+- `didUpdate`: After new props have been set

 (Does it make sense to start and stop a plugin?
 What's the process for it?
 If so we also need lifecycle events for when it's added and removed.)